 (Acute Abdominal Pain; Severe Stomach Ache; Abdominal Cramps; Surgical Abdomen)

 Acute abdomen is the medical term used for pain in the abdomen that usually comes on suddenly and is so severe that one may have to go to the hospital.
-As opposed to common abdominal pain, which can be caused by minor issues such as constipation or gas, acute abdominal pain can signal a variety of more serious conditions, some of which require immediate medical care and/or surgery.
-Therefore, if you suspect you have this condition, contact your doctor immediately.
+Acute abdominal pain can signal a variety of more serious conditions, some of which require immediate medical care and/or surgery.

 Abdominal Organs, Anterior View